Vampire Lovers (band): 1987–1990

 The group had relocated to Sydney and, during 1988, started recording an EP, Weirdo Wastelands, for the United States indie label Hecuba Records, which was released the following year.
 Overseas signings were considered an unusual and rare achievement for Brisbane bands at the time.
 The songs were described by Noise for Heroes Steve Gardner as "some kind of out of control speed metal-hardcore hybrid ...
 Even when it sounds metally there's a lot more effort in playing and less in posing than most metal bands, so the judges' scores are going to be pretty good on this one".
 A final line up change occurred in 1988 when Le Noury left to join Hitmen D.T.K.
 The remaining members recorded a mini-LP, Acid Commandos from Planet Fuzz, but disbanded in 1990 before its release.
 Cooke joined Le Noury in Hitmen DTK.
-In 1991 the posthumous work, Acid Commandos from Planet Fuzz, was released on Schlock Records.
+In 1991 the posthumous work, Acid Commandos from Planet Fuzz, was released on Schlock Value Records.